bdurrani/bdurrani.github.com/_drafts/prefetch-data.md

 {% endhighlight %}

 Can we do better?
-What if while the client is enumerating over the Datums and processing that, we read the nextblock of data and have it ready to go.
-We don't need to wait for the client to finish their processing, before we can read the next block.
+What if while the client is enumerating over the Datums and processing that, we read the next block of data and have it ready to go.
+We don't need to wait for the client to finish their processing before we can read the next block.

 Let's see how that would work.